-(6) Prepare the Harbor Commission's Asset Inventory List (Approved by the Commission on 02.12.
-2014 and the Town Council on 04.07.2014).
-Monitor the condition of town-owned waterfront facilities generally and develop with the town engineer an annual and five year capital maintenance, replacement and improvement plan.
+(6) Monitor the condition of town-owned waterfront facilities generally and develop with the town engineer an annual and five year capital maintenance, replacement and improvement plan.
 The plans will include maintenance, repair, and improvement of town-owned waterfront structures, such as docks, bulkheads, and boat ramps.
 No budget will be approved without the capital improvement plan.

 (b) Composition.
 The harbor commission shall consist of seven qualified electors and residents of the town, appointed by the town council, chosen from a list of interested parties maintained by the town administrator, after duly advertising the availability of these positions.
-To achieve diversity, preference shall may be given to representatives of each of the following groups:
+To achieve diversity, preference shall be given to representatives of each of the following groups:

-- (1) The nonriparian recreational boating community; (two persons) - (2) The nonriparian recreational boating community; - (3) (2) Riparian property residents (harbor waters); - (4) (3) Riparian property residents (coastal waters); - (5) (4) The commercial fishing industry; - (6) (5) The commercial mooring operators; - (7) (6) A nonboating resident.
+- (1) The nonriparian recreational boating community; - (2) The nonriparian recreational boating community; - (3) Riparian property residents (harbor waters); - (4) Riparian property residents (coastal waters); - (5) The commercial fishing industry; - (6) The commercial mooring operators; - (7) A nonboating resident.